Your gift will help fund self-management courses, education seminars and will provide individual support for people living with arthritis.

 It is also proven to reduce common pregnancy side effects such as carpal tunnel syndrome, swelling in the ankles and varicose veins.

-It is important to discuss your exercise regime with your midwife, GP, obstetrician and/or rheumatologist, as everyone’s bodies are different.
+It is important to discuss your exercise regime with your midwife, GP, obstetrician and/or rheumatologist, as everyone’s body is different.
 It is also important to make sure you are comfortable and not feeling too hot during any exercise in pregnancy, and always ensure when undertaking any exercise that you have a bottle of water handy and keep yourself well hydrated.